budgefeeney/ventureforth/docs/chapter1 - setup.md

   default-language:    Haskell2010
 ```

 Note that the app depends on a library called `ventureforth`.
 This is our library!
 The name comes explicitly from the `name` field at the top of the Cabal file.
-The added ghc options are
+The additional ghc options are

  * `-rtsopts` allows users to [configure the the Haskell runtime system (RTS) when launching your program](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/runtime-control.html), for example to specify how many CPU cores to use for parallelism, or the maximum heap size.
 There are lists of RTS flags for [general usage](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/runtime-control.html#rts-hooks), [parallelism](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/using-smp.html#parallel-options), [concurrency](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/using-concurrent.html) and [garbage collection](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/runtime-control.html#rts-options-gc).
  * `-threaded` ensures the the runtime must always support multithreaded programs - e.g. the garbage collector must be thread-safe